A Unified Charge-Dependent Modulation Model for AMS-02 Proton and Antiproton Fluxes during Solar Minimum: Model Fitting

 In contrast, HELPROP models heliospheric propagation by tracking a large ensemble of particles from Earth to the heliopause.
 Each simulation therefore intrinsically provides the corresponding transformation matrix $M_\mathrm{O}$.
 Although the matrix obtained from a finite particle sample is subject to statistical noise, we concentrate the sampling on a limited set of discrete energies to suppress fluctuations and then use interpolation to smoothly extend the matrix across the full energy range.
 Hence the ANN for HELPROP can learn the transformation matrix directly, leading to a straightforward loss function defined as the MSE between the predicted and target matrices:

-where, as in Equation~\eqref{eq:loss_GALPROP}, the MSE is also evaluated on a logarithmic scale.
+where the MSE is also evaluated on a logarithmic scale as in Equation~\eqref{eq:loss_GALPROP}.
 Since the typical energy change during heliospheric modulation is on the order of the modulation potential (approximately $1\ \GeV$ for $|Z|=1$ particles), the energy-bin width in the transformation matrix must be considerably smaller than this scale.
 We therefore adopt a linear binning scheme with widths of $0.1\ \GeV$ or $0.05\ \GeV$.

 The training data for the HELPROP neural network were derived from the best-fit propagation parameters obtained during the GALPROP training phase.
 Using an MCMC approach with a likelihood function analogous to that used for GALPROP, we fitted jointly to the Voyager LIS proton flux and the monthly AMS-02 proton flux~\cite{amscollaborationAntiprotonsElementaryParticles2025} by varying the injection and modulation parameters.
 Twenty Bartels rotations were selected from the monthly data.
 For each rotation, the magnetic field strength $B_0$ and the tilt angle $\alpha$ were fixed to their observed values (see Figure~\ref{fig:B0_alpha}), and the MCMC sampled the parameter space $(K_0, a, b)$.
 The individual sample sets from all twenty rotations were merged into a combined training dataset.
 In total, approximately 35,000 samples were generated and randomly split into a training set of 28,000 samples and a test set of 7,000 samples.
 On the test set, the trained model for HELPROP achieves a relative error between predicted and true spectra within 2\% (see Figure~\ref{fig:hp_accuracy}).
 This accuracy is sufficient to avoid introducing significant computational errors in the following calculations.